-High Blood Pressure (HBP) Every 3-5 years for adults age 19-39 with BP<130/85 who have no other risk factors.
-Annually for adults age 40 and older, and annually for all adults at increased risk for HBP.
 HIV test Routine one-time testing of adults age 19-65 at unknown risk for HIV infection.
 Periodic repeat testing (at least annually) of all high risk adults age 19 and older.
 Latent Tuberculosis (TB) Infection At least one-time testing of adults age 19 and older at high risk.
 Periodic repeat testing of adults with continued Test high risk for TB infection.
 Low-dose CT Scan for Lung Cancer Annual testing until smoke-free for 15 years for high risk adults 55-80 years of age.
-Obesity Age 19 and older for high risk adults: every visit (BMI of 30 or greater: Intensive Multicomponent Behavioral - Therapy (IBT) counseling available).
-Obesity/Overweight + Cardiovascular Age 19 and older: (BMI of 25 or greater: Intensive Behavioral Therapy (IBT) counseling available to promote a Risk Factor combination healthful diet and physical activity).
+Obesity Age 19 and older: every visit (BMI of 30 or greater: Intensive Multicomponent Behavioral Therapy (IBT) counseling available).
+Obesity/Overweight + Cardiovascular Age 19 and older for high risk adults: BMI of 25 or greater: Intensive Behavioral Therapy (IBT) counseling Risk Factor combination available to promote a healthful diet and physical activity).
 STI counseling Age 19 and older for high risk adults: Moderate and Intensive Behavioral Therapy (IBT) counseling available.
 Sun/UV (ultraviolet) Radiation Skin Counseling to minimize exposure to UV radiation for adults age 19-24 with fair skin.
 Exposure; Skin Cancer counseling Syphilis test Test all high risk adults age 19 and older; suggested testing is every 1-3 years.
 Tobacco use assessment/counseling Age 19 and older: 2 cessation attempts per year (each attempt includes a maximum of 4 counseling visits of at and cessation interventions least 10 minutes per session); FDA-approved tobacco cessation medications 5 ; individualize risk in pregnant women.
-IMMUNIZATIONS Hemophilus Influenza type b (Hib) Age 19 and older Based on individual risk or health care provider recommendation: one or three doses Hepatitis A (HepA) Age 19 and older Based on individual risk or health care provider recommendation: two or three doses Hepatitis B (HepB) Age 19 and older Based on individual risk or health care provider recommendation: two or three doses Human Papillomavirus Age 19-26: Two or three doses, depending on age at series initiation. (/9vHPV - women) Human papillomavirus Age 19-21: Two or three doses depending on age at series initiation. (/9vHPV - men) Age 22+, as determined by your health care provider.
-Influenza 6 Age 19 and older One dose annually during influenza season.
-Measles/Mumps/Rubella (MMR) Age 19 and older: Based on indication (born 1957 or later) or health care provider recommendation, one or two doses.
-Meningococcal (conjugate) Age 19 and older Based on individual risk or health care provider recommendation: One or two doses depending (MenACWY) on indication, then booster every 5 years if risk remains Meningococcal B (MenB) Age 19 and older Based on individual risk or health care provider recommendation: Two or three doses Pneumococcal (conjugate) (PCV13) Age 19-64: One dose (high risk; serial administration with PPSV23 may be indicated).
-Beginning at 65: One dose (only if PCV13-naive; serial administration with PPSV23 may be indicated) Pneumococcal (polysaccharide) Age 19-64: One or two doses (high risk; serial administration with PCV13 may be indicated).
-(PPSV23) Beginning at 65: One dose at least 1 year after PCV13 (regardless of previous PCV13/PPSV23 immunization; serial administration with PCV13 may be indicated).
-Tetanus/diphtheria/pertussis Age 19 and older One dose of Tdap, then for Td booster every 10 years.
-(Td or Tdap) Varicella (Chickenpox) Beginning at age 19; two doses, as necessary based upon past immunization or medical history.
-Zoster (Shingles) Beginning at age 50; two doses, regardless of prior zoster episodes.
-1 Coverage is provided without cost-share for a II FDA-approved generic contraceptive methods and all FDA-approved contraceptives without a generic equivalent.
-See the Rx Preventive
+IMMUNIZATIONS Haemophilus Influenza type b (Hib) Age 19 and older Based on individual risk or healthcare provider recommendation: one or three doses Hepatitis A (HepA) Age 19 and older Based on individual risk or healthcare provider recommendation: two or three doses Hepatitis B (HepB) Age 19 and older Based on individual risk or healthcare provider recommendation: two or three doses Human Papillomavirus (9vHPV) Age 19-26: Two or three doses, depending on age at series initiation.
+Influenza Age 19 and older One dose annually during influenza season.
+Measles/Mumps/Rubella (MMR) Age 19 and older: Based on indication (born 1957 or later) or healthcare provider recommendation, one or two , , doses.
+Meningococcal (conjugate) Age 19 and older Based on individual risk or healthcare provider recommendation: One or two doses depending (MenACWY) on indication, then booster every 5 years if risk remains Maninga accept D (ManD) Age 19 and older Based on individual risk or healthcare provider recommendation: Two or three doses Meningococcal B (MenB) depending on indication, then booster every 2-3 years if risk remain Pneumococcal (conjugate) (PCV13) Age 19-64: One dose (high risk; serial administration with PPSV23 may be indicated).
+Pneumococcal (polysaccharide) Age 19-64: One or two doses (high risk; serial administration with PCV13 may be indicated) (PPSV23) Age 65 and older.
+Based on individual risk or healthcare provider recommendation: One dose at least 5 years , after PPSV23 Tetanus/diphtheria/pertussis (Td or Age 19 and older One dose of Tdap, then Td or Tdap booster every 10 years.
+Tdap) Varicella (Chickenpox) Beginning at age 19; two doses, as necessary based upon past immunization or medical history.
+Zoster (Shingles) Beginning at age 50; two doses, regardless of prior zoster episodes. ' • , Il FDA-approved generic contraceptive methods and all FDA-approved contraceptives without a generic equivalent.
+See the Rx Preventive and older, and annually for all adults at increased risk for HBP.